Reverse mortgages are intended for seniors who want to supplement the income they receive from their retirement funds and social security.

 - You must be 62 years of age or older.

 - You must have low or outstanding debt left on a low-interest mortgage.

-Outside of those requirements, it’s pretty easy to qualify for a reverse mortgage.
-You won’t be screened for income, assets, employment or credit.
 Before borrowing, you would be required to get financial advice from a source approved by the U.S. Department of Housing and Urban Development (HUD).

 How You Get Paid, How You Pay It Off